StockwatchDev/stockwatch/README.md

 4. Open a command prompt, go to the repo directory and run `poetry install`.
 This command will create a virtual environment and install all needed dependencies.

+# Downloading stock data

-# Importing files downloaded from De Giro
+## Importing files downloaded from De Giro
+For the application to be able to find the downloaded data, a certain folder structure is required.

 1. Create a folder that will be used to store files downloaded from De GIRO and nothing else.
 We will refer to this as our STOCKWATCH\_DIR hereafter
 2. Create three subfolders in STOCKWATCH\_DIR: *portfolio*, *account* and *indices*
-3. The STOCKWATCH\_DIR path can be defined in the environment variable STOCKWATCH\_PATH to be picked up by the different scripts, or be put as last positional commandline argument
+3. The STOCKWATCH\_DIR path has to be defined in the environment variable STOCKWATCH\_PATH before running the application.
+For help on how to do that depending on your OS see: [Windows][WindowsEnv], [Linux][LinuxEnv].

+## Scraping using the app

+Currently the portfolio data can be scraped using the Dash application.
+This will eventually be extended to all data.
+To scrape data using the webbrowser start the Stockwatch app and navigate to the `scrape` tab, and follow the instructions.

-# Download data manually
+## Download data manually

 The data used for the analysis in the stockwatch application can be downloaded manually.
 There is also an automatic scraper for the portfolio data, more about this [here](#markdown-header-scraping-the-porfolio-data-from-de-giro)

-## Portfolio data (stock positions)
+### Portfolio data (stock positions)

 1. Log in with De Giro
 2. Select the Portfolio tab (Dutch: Portefeuille)